Olaitan27/PALMORA-DSA-PROJECT/README.md

 ### Tools Used
 - Microsoft Excel
  .
 For Data Cleaning
+- Power Bi- for cleaning and creating Dashboard

 ### Data Cleaning and Praparation
  During cleaning,Excel was used to filter the Data to find out the Employees that refused to disclose their gender and a generic gender status of 'Not Disclosed' was assigned to them after which the Data was loaded into the Power BI for further cleaning wehere employees without salary were removed and departments which indicated 'Null' were also removed